tomjowitt/ozdata/README.md

 // do something with suburb
 ```

-The response is based on the following data structure and will return a Suburb type:
+The response is a Suburb type with the following data structure:

 ```go
 type Suburb struct {